-This paper is organized as follows: Section 2 describes the regulatory and institutional background of the grain futures markets during the interwar period.
-Section 3 introduces the new assembled dataset and presents a thorough description of the data on grain futures prices and traders.
-We outline the econometric methodologies and key results of this paper in Section 4.
-Finally, Section 5 concludes with a discussion of the implications of our findings and suggest other interesting and important questions that can be empirically addressed with the newly created dataset.
+The remainder of this paper is organized as follows: Section 2 describes the regulatory and institutional background of the grain futures markets during the interwar period.
+Section 3 introduces the newly assembled dataset.
+Subsequently, we explain the econometric methodologies and key results of this paper in Section 4.
+Finally, Section 5 concludes.